Appearance

 How we test infrastructure code using the native Terraform testing framework

 This guide covers testing with the Native Terraform Testing Framework.
-Write tests that feel natural to the framework — use run blocks, assert blocks, and mock_provider as Terraform intended them.
+Write tests that feel natural to the framework, using run blocks, assert blocks, and mock_provider as Terraform intended them.

 Test Levels